-Explores massage techniques and approaches for clients with diverse needs.
-Includes guidelines and training for massage in special populations such as infants, children, elders, athletes, pregnant women, clients with chronic conditions, and clients with psychological conditions.
-Explores work settings serving special populations such as wellness centers, cancer centers, and elder centers.
-(48/0) Prerequisite: MST:129 business aspect of operating a massage practice.
+Provides a strong foundation on the business aspect of operating a massage practice.
 A knowledge of business principles, bookkeeping, scheduling, budgets, advertising, marketing, and salon issues are crucial to the massage therapist.
 Teaches how to write and implement a massage business plan and record keeping system.
 (32/0) Prerequisites: MST:127, MST:129